binjr/binjr/README.md

 >   mvn exec:java -Dbinjr.version=2.3.0 -f  mvn exec:java -f <(curl https://binjr.eu/run-binjr.pom)
 >   ```

-In that case, you do not need to worry about keeping your copy of ***binjr*** up to date: you will always be served with the latest version that was published over on [Maven Central](https://search.maven.org/search?q=g:%22eu.binjr%22).
+that way, you do not need to worry about keeping your copy of ***binjr*** up to date: you will always start the latest version that was published over on [Maven Central](https://search.maven.org/search?q=g:%22eu.binjr%22) (unless you explicitly set the desired version, see above).
-Downloaded components are cached local by Maven , so that it need to download them again every time you wish to run the application.
+Downloaded components are cached locally by Maven , so that it need to download them again every time you wish to run the application.

-Please remember that in order to run ***binjr*** that way, you not only need to have Apache Maven installed on your machine but also need your JAVA_HOME environment variable pointing at a copy of a __Java runtime version 11 or later__.
+Remember, however, that in order to run ***binjr*** that way, you not only need to have Apache Maven installed on your machine but also need your JAVA_HOME environment variable to point at a copy of a __Java runtime version 11 or later__.

+#### Build from source

+You can also build or run the application from the source code using the included Gradle wrapper.
+Simply clone the [repo from Github](https://github.com/binjr/binjr/) and run:
+* `./gradlew build` to build the JAR for the all the modules.
+* `./gradlew run` to build and start the application straight away.
+* `./gradlew clean packageDistribution` to build an application bundle for the platform on which you ran the build.

 ## Getting help